realworldocaml/book/en/exercises/modules_1/answer_5.md

 1.

-  Yet another option is to define a third file, say \lstinline+link.ml+ that builds the recursive definition in a single file.
+  Yet another option is to define a third file, say `link.ml` that builds the recursive definition in a single file.
 Each of the layer functions would take as arguments the functions that it expects to call.